Git-BritHub/Brittany-Portfolio-Main/README.md

 * https://www.jbinternational.co.uk/article/view/3584#:~:text=The%20easiest%20way%20to%20validate,the%20format%20on%20supported%20browsers.&text=This%20will%20cause%20the%20browser,a%20validly%20formatted%20email%20address

 ## Questions
-If you find any bugs or have any questions, feel free to reach out via my portfolio form or GitHub at https://github.com/Git-BritHub
+If you find any bugs or have any questions, feel free to reach out via my portfolio Contact Form or GitHub at https://github.com/Git-BritHub.

 ## Current Plugins Available:
 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh